Preparing your business for sale in California requires focus and precise planning.

 Buyers evaluate financial documentation to verify profitability and assess operational discipline, forecasting accuracy, and internal controls.
 The depth and presentation of this data can influence the deal structure, valuation confidence, and how aggressively a Buyer moves forward.
 Organized financials reduce the need for clarification and support smoother negotiations, especially in industries subject to detailed scrutiny, such as healthcare, manufacturing, or regulated services.

 To prepare, sellers must build a financial archive with five years of detailed records, segmented by fiscal year and supported by source documents.
 Alongside income statements and balance sheets, include reconciliation logs, internal management reports, and schedules for capital expenditures.
 Properly labeled PDFs, Excel files, and accounting system exports—marked by reporting period and content type—improve Buyer navigation and reduce back-and-forth.
-Businesses using software like NetSuite or Sage Intacct should configure user permissions to allow secure, read-only access to data rooms during Buyer diligence phases.
+Businesses using software like NetSuite or Sage Intacct should configure user permissions to allow secure, read-only access to data rooms during the Buyer diligence phases.

 Align Reporting Structures With Buyer Review Expectations